vicgarcia/c920pi/README.md

 * setup firewall and dynamic dns update utility

 After running this script, there will be some manual configuration required to get everything to run the streaming server.
+Make sure to run these as root.

+XXX check into installing firewall

-The dynamic dns capture utility will have to be configured and provided with the necessary credentials for
+The firewall will have to be enabled

+    ufw enable

+Then configure the No-IP client (optionally)

+    cd /usr/src/noip-2.1.9-1
+    make && make install

 Vic Garcia | http://vicg4rcia.com